basitsk09/test/README.md

     @Autowired
     private FrtRequestService frtRequestService;

+    // ... existing frtSubmitRequest method ...

     /**
-     * Handles the FRT request submission.
+     * Handles the approval of one or more FRT requests.
-     * @param payload A map containing request parameters like 'branchCode', 'quarterDate', etc.
+     * @param payload A map containing a list of request IDs under the key "requestIds".
-     * @return A ResponseEntity containing a map with the operation's result.
+     * @return A ResponseEntity with the result of the operation.
      */
-    @PostMapping("/submitRequest")
+    @PostMapping("/approveRequests")
-    public ResponseEntity<Map<String, Object>> frtSubmitRequest(@RequestBody Map<String, Object> payload) {
+    public ResponseEntity<Map<String, Object>> approveRequests(@RequestBody Map<String, Object> payload) {
-        log.info("Processing FRT submit request with payload: " + payload);
+        log.info("Processing approve request for payload: " + payload);
-        return frtRequestService.processFrtRequest(payload);
+        return frtRequestService.approveRequests(payload);
     }

+    /**
+     * Handles the rejection of one or more FRT requests.
+     * @param payload A map containing a list of request IDs under the key "requestIds".
+     * @return A ResponseEntity with the result of the operation.
+     */
+    @PostMapping("/rejectRequests")
+    public ResponseEntity<Map<String, Object>> rejectRequests(@RequestBody Map<String, Object> payload) {
+        log.info("Processing reject request for payload: " + payload);
+        return frtRequestService.rejectRequests(payload);
     }
+}

 <hr>
 2. Service Layer (FrtRequestServiceImpl.java)
-The service layer contains the core logic.
-It extracts parameters from the map, calls the repository's native query, and then manually constructs the response map from the List<Object[]> result. package com.tcs.services;
+The service methods are transactional to ensure data integrity across multiple database updates.
+They extract the list of IDs from the incoming Map, loop through them, and call the appropriate repository methods to execute the approval or rejection logic. package com.tcs.services;

 import com.tcs.dao.FrtDataRepository;